A Guide to Discontinuity

 Memorable Moments: Sometimes it's the events that stand out the most.
 Here are the crowning moments of awesome and crowning moments of funny.

 Continuity: The meat of the guide, this is the collection of fictional facts revealed in the story.
 Except when those facts fit into the categories below:

 Links: References to other stories.

 Extras: Sometimes a story comes with bonus material.
-This tells you all about it, with links where it's online.
+This tells you all about it with links where it's online.
 DVD extras are not listed here.

 Location: Where and when the story takes place.